 #6 Figure 2 Wikimedia AXEC100 Transaction pattern, household sector, dissaving

-Related 'MMT: Just political heat, no scientific light' and 'MMT: Money-making for the one-percenters' and 'The profit effect of a Job Guarantee' and 'NAIRU and economists’ lethal swampiness' and 'Forget Friedman, forget the Quantity Theory' and 'How some MMTers got inflation wrong' and 'Inflation: back to basics'.
+Related 'MMT: Redistribution as wellness program' and 'Why is MMT so false?' and 'MMT: Just political heat, no scientific light' and 'MMT: Money-making for the one-percenters' and 'The profit effect of a Job Guarantee' and 'NAIRU and economists’ lethal swampiness' and 'Forget Friedman, forget the Quantity Theory' and 'How some MMTers got inflation wrong' and 'Inflation: back to basics' and 'Links on Inflation'.

 (i) You say: “What you do get correct is the potential consequence of price increases from increased deficit spending.
 Congratulations, you have discovered MMT’s inflationary constraint …”

 There is NO such thing as an inflationary constraint.
 Both Orthodoxy AND MMT get the inflation issue wrong.#1 Both Orthodoxy AND MMT is proto-scientific garbage.
 Both Orthodoxy AND MMT are refuted according to the scientific standards of material and formal consistency.

 (ii) You say: “Every MMTer will spend substantial energy chastising federal debt/deficit hysteria and the budget constraint mythology, but give only lip service to the inflationary constraint….
 What most will say is that they are just economists, or that MMT needs to be pure, an operational description, a school of economic thought; must remain aloof of policy and politics …”

 There are political economics and theoretical economics.
 The main differences are: (a) The goal of political economics is to successfully push an agenda, and the goal of theoretical economics is to successfully explain how the actual economy works. (b) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.#2